-If the initiator is configured to use a postquantum preshared key with the responder (whether or not the use of the PPK is mandatory), then it will include a notification USE PPK in the IKE SA INIT request message as follows:
+If the initiator is configured to use a post-quantum preshared key with the responder (whether or not the use of the PPK is mandatory), then it MUST include a notification USE\PPK in the IKE\SA\INIT request message as follows:

-Init iator Responder HDR, SAi1, ΚΕi, Ni, N(USE PPK) >
+Initiator Responder HDR, SAi1, KEi, Ni, N(USE PPK) --->

-N(USE PPK) is a status notification payload with the type 16435; it has a protocol ID of 0, no SPI and no notification data associated with it.
+$N(USE\PPK)$ is a status notification payload with the type 16435; it has a protocol ID of 0, no SPI and no notification data associated with it.

-If the initiator needs to resend this initial message with a cookie (because the responder response included a COOKIE notification), then the resend would include the USE PPK notification if the original message did.
+If the initiator needs to resend this initial message with a COOKIE notification, then the resend would include the USE\PPK notification if the original message did (see Section 2.6 of [RFC7296]).

-If the responder does not support this specification or does not have any PPK configured, then it ignores the received notification and continues with the IKEv2 protocol as normal.
-Otherwise the responder replies with the IKE SA INIT message including a USE PPK notification in the response:
+If the responder does not support this specification or does not have any PPK configured, then it ignores the received notification (as defined in [RFC7296] for unknown status notifications) and continues with the IKEv2 protocol as normal.
+Otherwise the responder replies with the IKE\SA\INIT message including a USE\PPK notification in the response:

-'''

-Initiator

-Responder

-<--- HDR, SAr1, KEr, Nr, [CERTREQ,] N(USE PPK)
+Initiator Responder ---- HDR, SAr1, KEr, Nr, [CERTREQ,] N(USE PPK)

-'''

-When the initiator receives this reply, it checks whether the responder included the USE PPK notification.
-If the responder did not and the flag mandatory or not indicates that using PPKs is mandatory for communication with this responder, then the initiator MUST abort the exchange.
-This situation may happen in case of misconfiguration, when the initiator believes it has a mandatory to use PPK for the responder, while the responder either doesn't support PPKs at all or doesn't have any PPK configured for the initiator.
+When the initiator receives this reply, it checks whether the responder included the USE\PPK notification.
+If the responder did not and the flag mandatory\or\not indicates that using PPKs is mandatory for communication with this responder, then the initiator MUST abort the exchange.
+This situation may happen in case of misconfiguration, when the initiator believes it has a mandatory-to-use PPK for the responder, while the responder either doesn't support PPKs at all or doesn't have any PPK configured for the initiator.
 See Section 6 for discussion of the possible impacts of this situation.

-If the responder did not include the USE PPK notification and using a PPK for this particular responder is optional, then the initiator continues with the IKEv2 protocol as normal, without using PPKs.
+If the responder did not include the USE\PPK notification and using a PPK for this particular responder is optional, then the initiator continues with the IKEv2 protocol as normal, without using PPKs.

-If the responder did include the USE PPK notification, then the initiator selects a PPK, along with its identifier PPK ID.
-Then, it computes this modification of the standard IKEv2 key derivation:
+If the responder did include the USE\PPK notification, then the initiator selects a PPK, along with its identifier PPK\ID.
+Then, it computes this modification of the standard IKEv2 key derivation from Section 2.14 of [RFC7296]:

-That is, we use the standard IKEv2 key derivation process except that the three subkeys SK d, SK pi, SK pr are run through the prf+ again, this time using the PPK as the key.
-Using prf+ construction ensures that it is always possible to get the resulting keys of the same size as the initial ones, even if the underlying PRF has output size different from its key size.
-Note, that at the time this document was written, all PRFs defined for use in IKEv2 [IKEV2-IANA-PRFS] had output size equal to the (preferred) key size.
+That is, we use the standard IKEv2 key derivation process except that the three resulting subkeys SK\d, SK\pi, SK\pr (marked with primes in the formula above) are then run through the prf+ again, this time using the PPK as the key.
+The result is the unprimed versions of these keys which are then used as inputs to subsequent steps of the IKEv2 exchange.

+Using a prf+ construction ensures that it is always possible to get the resulting keys of the same size as the initial ones, even if the underlying PRF has output size different from its key size.
+Note, that at the time of this writing, all PRFs defined for use in IKEv2 [IKEV2-IANA-PRFS] had output size equal to the (preferred) key size.
 For such PRFs only the first iteration of prf+ is needed: